-Course Contact: Mr W N Clague
+Course Contact: Mr R J Maltby

 This is a unitised specification which allows for an element of staged assessment.
-Students will complete a wide range of Design and Make projects that will be linked with theoretical knowledge about Product Design.
-Knowledge of Manufacture, Production and Design will be developed through research, the development of ideas and realisation, working from first-hand experience and, where appropriate, secondary source materials.
+Students will complete a wide range of design and make projects that will be linked with theoretical knowledge about Product Design.
+Knowledge of manufacture, production and design will be developed through research, the development of ideas and realisation, working from first-hand experience and, where appropriate, secondary source materials.
 Students will be required to work independently to problem solve, investigate, and manage their time appropriately to complete projects.

-This course is open to all students, even if no Technology subject was undertaken at Key Stage 4.
-A minimum requirement of a C grade would be an advantage if a Technology subject was taken at Key Stage 4.
-Students who have not previously completed a Technology course would be expected to use their free study time to catch up on basic subject knowledge.
+This course is open to all students, even if no Design & Technology subject was undertaken at Key Stage 4.
+A minimum requirement of a C grade would be an advantage if a Design & Technology subject was taken at Key Stage 4.
+Students who have not previously completed a Design & Technology course would be expected to use their free study time to catch up on core subject knowledge.